 As we run towards the most restless part of summer, the Half Mystic team finds ourselves turning towards music that can accommodate that soaring unquiet.
-Barroo and their musical project Kendall :3 achieve just this, giving us permission to bring forth our most atmospheric selves.
+Barroo and her musical project Kendall :3 achieve just this, giving us permission to bring forth our most atmospheric selves.
 Please welcome Barroo to the HM blog!

 HM: Your first album, hey, was released in mid-2018 and toys generously with genre and theme.
 What was your intention in creating the album?
 What narrative and emotional arcs were you building through?

 B: The album very much evolved as I was working on it.
 My only goals at the beginning were around paring down my production (which didn’t pan out) and focusing more on lyrical content (which I think mostly worked out).
 I turned the songwriting process into my diary at a time I was trying to develop the ability to forgive myself, which innately pushed the style to something more lush and tender.
 It’s mostly about the relationship between being hurt and learning, which is such a dense, complicated dynamic toward which I think everyone has their unique attitudes.

 What is the ideal situation in which you imagined people would listen to your album?

 Shaking like a leaf from early-twenties despair?
 I'm not sure!